Skip to content

 All of these initiatives are meant to benefit your employees.
 The goal is to help employees feel more fulfilled and valued.
 As such, managers can be valuable resources to help understand where your company is falling short.
 For example, when speaking with managers, you might discover that employees aren't happy with a current nomination program.
 Maybe they would prefer a different type of recognition program, one that is more inclusive.
 This leads us to the next question.

 Before launching any new initiative or program, we recommend speaking directly to your employees or testing out a program on a small group.
-Recognition and reward programs are intended to bring value to employees, so it's essential to know if they will benefit from a new program before implementing one.
+A great employee recognition program brings value to employees.
+It’s essential to know if they will benefit from a new program before getting started.

 This can be achieved by: